compayser/cogmapoptimizer/examples/Example1/Example1_en.md

 If an additional vertex is created near the resource extraction point, connected to it by connections with a sufficiently high throughput, then there is a possibility that the resource flow from such an additional source will be able to compensate for the deficit caused by excessively intensive extraction.

 This is a fairly obvious statement.
-Therefore, the task itself is to determine how ìwideî such a connection between vertices should be.
+Therefore, the task itself is to determine how ‚Äúwide‚Äù such a connection between vertices should be.

 As the simulation shows, the introduction of an additional node (K18) (Fig. 4) with a connection that provides a very fast resource flow (0.7 instead of 0.1) can really improve the situation (Fig. 5).

 ![Fig. 4](pics/xPic3.png)

 _Fig.
-4 ó Modified system with an additional node (K18)_
+4 ‚Äî Modified system with an additional node (K18)_

 ![Fig. 5](pics/xPic4.png)

 _Fig.
-5 ó Result of modeling the life cycle of a modified system with one additional node_
+5 ‚Äî Result of modeling the life cycle of a modified system with one additional node_

 During the simulation, no resource deficit is observed, its volume stabilizes over time at around +0.78.